-National Coding Week is an annual event which aims to help adults with learning digital skills.
+National Coding Week is an annual event which aims to help adults learn digital skills.
 This year it will be running from September 14th to the 20th.
-Coding is one of those word that has been banded around a lot in the last few years, it is probably a word that most people think has something to do with computer and that they would never be able to understand how it works or what it is.
+Coding is one of those words that has been banded around a lot in the last few years, it is probably a word that most people think has something to do with computers and they would never be able to understand how it works or what it is.

 Facts about Coding: